PaulMarinaro/well-of-html/README.md

 ## [Setup](#setup)

-1.   # [checkbox:unchecked] In the root directory of well-of-html, open the file named `index.html`, and within the `<body>` tag, you'll find a `<div>` and two comments stating your markup will be inserted below and above here.
+1. [ ] In the root directory of well-of-html, open the file named `index.html`, and within the `<body>` tag, you'll find a `<div>` and two comments stating your markup will be inserted below and above here.
 You will insert your HTML between these comments:

 ```html
 <body>